mozilla/addons-frontend/README.md

 [mozilla/addons-server#4684](https://github.com/mozilla/addons-server/issues/4684) for more
 information on fixing this.

-If you would like to use `https://addons-dev.allizom.org` for the API you should use the `yarn dev:amo:no-proxy` command with an `API_HOST` to start the server without the proxy.
-For
+If you would like to use `https://addons-dev.allizom.org` for data you should use the `yarn dev:amo:dev` command.
+See the table of commands up above for similar hosted options.
-example: `API_HOST=https://addons-dev.allizom.org yarn dev:amo:no-proxy`.

 ### Configuring for local development